catkeeper1/msdemo-documents/src/main/resources/markdown/how_to_write_doc/how_to_write_doc.md

 * "Markdown" is very popular.
 There are many editors are available in all platform.
 * "Markdown" can be translated into other format(such as, HTML) easily.
 That means, it is very easy to distribute documents that are written in "markdown".
-* "Markdown" is opened for extension.
-For example, programming language syntax highlighting is supported by the documents in this repository.
-This feature is not supported by standard "markdown" syntax.
-The magic is that documents in this repository are translated into HTML by "flexmark".
-"Flexmark" can translate "` ``` ... ``` `" into "`<pre><code> ... </code></pre>"

 ###Syntax Reference

 ###Syntax Exercise
 [Markdown Tutorial](https://www.markdowntutorial.com/)